Reign of Fire (film): Plot

 Van Zan drafts the castle defenders, despite Quinn's objections.
 Van Zan, Alex, and some of the castle's men then depart for London, but true to Quinn's warnings, their caravan is attacked by the male dragon.
-Everyone except for Van Zan and Alex are killed.
+Everyone except for Van Zan and Alex is killed.
 The dragon then finds the castle and attacks, killing many of its inhabitants.
 Quinn gets the survivors to an underground bunker, but they are trapped by rubble when the dragon returns; during this attack, Creedy is killed.

 Van Zan and Alex return and free everyone trapped in the bunker.
 Quinn leaves Jared in charge and decides to help Van Zan and Alex hunt down the male dragon.
 They fly to London and find hundreds of female dragons; one is cannibalized by the much larger male out of hunger.
 This scatters the female dragons and leaves the male alone.
 Van Zan coordinates a plan: split up, bait the male into attacking, ground him with explosive crossbow bolts, and shoot one into his mouth once he is ground level.
 The plan initially works, but the dragon detonates the first explosive bolt early with its fire breath and Van Zan is swallowed whole.
 Quinn and Alex gather the last explosives and lure the dragon to ground level, where Quinn fires an explosive down the dragon's throat, killing it.

 Three months later, Quinn and Alex erect a radio tower on a hill overlooking the North Sea, having seen no dragons since the battle in London.
 Jared arrives and reveals they have contact with French survivors who want to speak to the group's leader.
 Quinn declares Jared the new community leader and dedicates himself to rebuilding civilization with Alex.